 📲 Hold the phone near your friend with the microphone on.

-Try to keep the phone within 12 inches or less from the mouth of the speaker so Ava can hear what your interlocutor is saying.
+Try to keep the phone within 12 inches or less from the mouth of the speaker so Ava can hear what he or she is saying.

 👀 Reading lips + looking at Ava, or reading completely?
 Most users read lips directly, and look at Ava when there is something they missed.
 You can also follow everything on the screen (especially when there are many people).